 The walnut has a wider heartwood part.
 This means that a high amount of heartwood can be obtained from a walnut tree.
 The grain is usually straight but can be irregular.
 It is irregularly formed during the growth of its tree.

 Walnut Sapwood is not too wide.
-In the large size of a walnut, it does not appear in the trees.
+The large size of a walnut, it does not appear in the trees.
 It’s a great thing.
 Walnut sapwood is mostly white in color.
 But it depends on the other species of walnut.
 Some walnut sapwood species range in color from gray to dark yellow.

 Cherry Heartwood vs Sapwood

 The heartwood of cherry color is rich red to reddish-brown.
 Its color varies and depends on many factors such as native place and species.
-Its color darkens over time when it comes in contact with light.
-The grain of the cherry wood is uniform, straight.
+Its color darkens over time when it comes in contact with sunlight.
+The grain of the cherry wood is uniform, and straight.
 So that it gives a great appearance.

 The color of cherry sapwood is light yellow.
 Cherry trees have a wide amount of sapwood.
 It also darkens over time but never as much as heartwood.

 Cedar Heartwood vs sapwood

 Sapwood is pale yellowish-white to whitish-cream.
 The color of the sapwood also varies with the age of the cedar tree.
-A 10–15 years old cedar tree has approximately 3-4 cm diameter sapwood.
+A 10–15-year-old cedar tree has approximately 3-4 cm diameter sapwood.

 Is Heartwood stronger than sapwood?